 Politically: It saw the consolidation of power held by Sebastião José de Carvalho e Melo, 1st Marquis of Pombal.
 (If you recall the neighborhood map from the previous post, you might remember an area called Avenida – Marquês de Pombal and while I’ve mentioned his name before, it’s time to learn more about him.)

-Pombal, the son of a country squire who had secretly married a nobleman’s niece, was already serving as prime minster to King José I when the earthquake struck.
+Pombal, the son of a country squire who had secretly married a nobleman’s niece, was already serving as prime minister to King José the First when the earthquake struck.
 He emerged as the main figure in the country’s rebuilding efforts.
 Prior to becoming PM, he’d served as ambassador to Great Britain and Austria under King João V and received his appointment as prime minister when José succeeded his father in 1750.
-By bringing Enlightenment ideas including economic and political reform from other parts of Europe, Pombal
+By bringing Enlightenment ideas including economic and political reform from other parts of Europe, Pombal was viewed as an estrangeirado by the entrenched nobility.

-was viewed as an estrangeirado by the entrenched nobility.
 Fortunately for Portugal, Pombal proved to be practical, brilliant, and perspicaciously inquisitive.
 Asked what to do in the quake’s immediate aftermath, his first response was reportedly, “bury the dead and heal the living.”
+(Unfortunately for many, he was also ruthless in persecuting his enemies or critics.)
+You can read a bit about him here.

 The four men introduced a style of building known as Pombaline.
-In addition to very specific features for the facades, it more importantly introduced an early anti-seismic design feature that used a flexible wooden structure known as the Pombaline cage
+In addition to very specific features for the facades, it more importantly introduced an early anti-seismic design feature that used a flexible wooden structure known as the Pombaline cage implanted within the walls, floors, and roofs so buildings would shake but not fall.

-implanted within the walls, floors, and roofs so buildings would shake but not fall.
 These were then covered using pre-manufactured building materials in an early example of applying prefabricated building methods.

 But Pombal wasn’t done yet.
 He ordered a questionnaire sent to all parishes of the country regarding the earthquake and its effects.
 The responses, which remain in Portugal’s national archive, not only allowed modern scientists to reconstruct the events, but earned Pombal a place as the forefather of modern seismology.

-Then, on 25 August 1988
+Then, on 25 August 1988.

 opened a 1925 exhibition of eleven canvases of young Portuguese artists could thus also be called Lisbon’s first museum of modern art.

-The scene looked like this (from researchgate.net).
+The scene looked like this (from researchgate).

 For many, the Chiado fire is considered the worst disaster to strike the city since the 1755 earthquake.
 Some buildings from the 18th century survived and a few others were renovated by the Portuguese architect Siza Vieira.
 But much of Chiado had to rebuild again.
-In the process it became for some a sophisticated district of theaters and bookshops, of art nouveau jewelry shops and international luxury retailers.
+In the process it became for some a sophisticated district of theaters and bookshops, of art nouveau jewelry shops, and international luxury retailers.
 For others, Chiado is simply a place you go to sip coffee at a café before a night of partying in Bairro Alto.

 Now you know a little of the oldest and newest of Lisbon’s neighborhoods but there’s one more important date we need to discuss before we go down the hill to Baixa and Ana takes her leave.